lmcai/PhyloHerb/README.md

 7. Manual curation in Geneious

-At this point, it is recommended to take a initial look at your alignments. **Initial** means be prepared to complete the alignment-manual check-phylogeny cycle for at least two rounds to get publication quality data.
+At this point, it is recommended that you take a initial look at your alignments. **Initial** means be prepared to complete the "alignment-manual check-phylogeny" cycle for at least two rounds to get publication quality data.

 The purpose of the initial check is to remove obvious low-quality sequences.
 Do not conduct any site-based filtering yet!
 For example, the two sequences highlighted in red below contain too many SNPs (marked in black).
 They should be removed.